ConstellationGuild/EsoCraftOrdering/README.md

 - Get costing / pricing listing from supported Trade Addons

 # Addon suggestions
 If you have any suggestions or requests for this addon please create an issue.
-When we are published we will move all feature requests to the ESO UI page for the Addon
+When we are published we will move all feature requests to the ESO UI page for the Addon.